BA (Hons) Games Art

 -

-Why study this games art degree course?
+Why study this degree?

-- Develop entrepreneurial and business awareness for a competitive edge.
+- Develop entrepreneurial and business awareness for a competitive edge

 The gaming industry has rapidly become the world’s largest entertainment sector, creating numerous career opportunities.
-Our BA (Hons) Games Art course in London will help you develop the skills and confidence to secure roles in the expanding field of game art.
+Our BA (Hons) Games Art course in London will help you develop the skills and confidence to secure roles in the expanding field of games art.

 Part of a broader suite of Games courses, this program promotes collaboration across disciplines, allowing you to work alongside students from various game sectors to bring your art to life - just as in the professional gaming world.